alexcodeberlin/fastFlat/README.md

 ### Prerequisites

-- **XAMPP**: Install XAMPP for an Apache server, MySQL, and PHP support.
+- **XAMPP**: Install XAMPP for an Apache server, MySQL and PHP support.
 - **Composer**: For managing dependencies.

 ### Installation